 What is the role of parents?

-This sport, and our Association in particular, strongly encourages the active participation of parents in running and supporting our teams.
+This sport, and our club in particular, strongly encourages the active participation of parents in running and supporting our teams.
 It gives the parents an opportunity to participate in an activity with their child and it also distributes the tasks required to run the team among the parents, leaving the coaches to do what they do best.